Speak e-Commerce and enter: A glossary of key terms – Part 1

 The Latin prefix "omni" means "everything," and Omnichannel refers to a sales strategy that allows consumers to interact with a brand across multiple channels: website, social media, email, physical stores and more.
 The superpower of Omnichannel is that it allows channels to talk to each other.
 That is, a customer can start shopping online and finishing in a physical store or research a product on the phone and then buy it from the computer – all while maintaining the same shopping cart and customer experience.

-Omni-channel allows your company to connect and have a conversation with your customers across all channels, from online chat to email or text message, and offer them a seamless and consistent shopping experience on any device or platform, with impeccable customer service to enhance customer satisfaction and loyalty
+Omnichannel allows your company to connect and have a conversation with your customers across all channels, from online chat to email or text message, and offer them a seamless and consistent shopping experience on any device or platform, with impeccable customer service to enhance customer satisfaction and loyalty

-With Omnichannel, you’ll never lose track of your customers and you’ll be able to offer them a coherent, customized and seamless shopping experience, helping to build loyalty and increase conversión rates.
-What’s a conversión rate, you ask?
+With Omnichannel, you’ll never lose track of your customers and you’ll be able to offer them a coherent, customized and seamless shopping experience, helping to build loyalty and increase conversion rates.
+What’s a conversion rate, you ask?
 Read on.

 3. Conversion Rate